 The methane extraction project is said to have a life span of approximately 25 years too.

-One of the CIL executives quoted in a by the Financial Express mentioned that an investment of around Rs 1,800 crore would be needed for the Jharia CBM Block-1.
+One of the CIL executives quoted in a report by the Financial Express mentioned that an investment of around Rs 1,800 crore would be needed for the Jharia CBM Block-1.
 The BCCL put in twenty per cent of the total capital, whereas the rest will be invested by the developer whose name hasn’t been revealed due to non-disclosure norms.

 The produced CBM might be put into use for gas distribution in cities and via the GAIL gas pipeline to prospective gas users commissioned under the Urja Ganga project.